The Right Kind of Help: Evaluating the Effectiveness of Feedback Methods in Elementary-Level Visual Programming: Study Setup

-\looseness-1\paragraph{Post-learning phase curriculum} This phase evaluates the effectiveness of the intervention methods in fostering independent problem-solving post-learning by assessing performance on (new) tasks without any intervention.
-To ensure a comprehensive asessment, we carefully selected tasks in consultation with teachers, prioritizing a mix of familiar programming concepts from the learning phase along with novel tasks requiring a different combination of the concepts seen in the learning phase -- to evaluate students' ability to apply their knowledge independently.
-Given that this phase didn't involve any intervention, we used a slightly larger pool of $15$ write-code tasks.
-These tasks, denoted as P01--P15 (collectively referred to as \posttest{}) are also based on the same domain; see Figure~\ref{fig:dist.hocposttest}.
-Each task can be attempted multiple times.
-Similar to the learning phase, we categorized the tasks by difficulty: \postlearningeasy{} (P01,P02,P08) and \postlearninghard{} (P03,P04--P07,P09--P15).
-Additionally, we characterize the tasks based on their similarity to the learning phase as follows: \postlearningcommon{} (P01,P02, P04--P07) tasks are a subset of tasks in \hoc{}; \postlearningnew{} (P12--P14) tasks are novel to \posttest{} requiring new combination of programming concepts not seen in \hoc{}.
-Figures~\ref{fig:p12}, \ref{fig:p13}, and \ref{fig:p14} illustrate these tasks.
-For instance, P12 (Figure~\ref{fig:p12}) requires task decomposition and combination of \DSLRepeat{} and \DSLRepeatUntil{}.
-The design of this set of three tasks was particularly important, as each one-- even independently—--would serve as a means to assess transfer effects from the learning phase to the post-learning phase.
+\looseness-1\textbf{Session~II curriculum.} This phase evaluates independent problem-solving without any feedback.
+Given that this phase did not involve any feedback, we used a slightly larger pool of $15$ write-code tasks based on prior work and input from the teachers~\cite{DBLP:conf/sigcse/GhoshMGHS25}.
+These tasks, denoted as P01--P15 (collectively referred to as \posttest{}), are also based on the same domain, though some tasks cover new combinations of concepts not present in the \emph{Hour of Code: Maze Challenge}; see Figure~\ref{fig:dist.hocposttest}.
+Similar to the learning phase, we categorized the tasks by difficulty: \postlearningeasy{} (P01,P02,P08); \postlearninghard{} (P03,P04--P07,P09--P15).
+Additionally, we characterize the tasks based on their similarity to \hoc{} as follows: \postlearningcommon{} (P01,P02, P04--P07) tasks are a subset of \hoc{}; \postlearningnew{} (P12--P14) tasks are novel to \posttest{}, requiring new combinations of programming concepts not seen in \hoc{}.
+Distribution of these tasks based on programming concepts and illustrations of novel write-code tasks from this phase are shown in Figures~\ref{fig:dist.hocposttest} and ~\ref{fig:tasks.example.posttest}, respectively (Appendix~\ref{sec:appendix.results}).